 Flight instructors must receive their CFI certificate before teaching basic flight.
 In order to teach students about instruments, multiengine aircrafts or sports piloting, instructors are required to complete additional training.

-The U.S. Bureau of Labor Statistics (BLS) predicts employment opportunities for airline pilots, copilots and flight engineers, including flight instructors, will increase by 1 percent, if at all, over the 2014-2024 decade.
-The median income for these professionals was $117,290 in 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment opportunities for airline pilots, copilots and flight engineers, including flight instructors, will increase by 5 percent over the 2018-2028 decade.
+The median income for these professionals was $140,340 in 2018, according to the BLS.

 During an undergraduate certificate or flight instructor training program, students typically earn their initial CFI certificate.
 The CFI practical test has specific prerequisites for applicants.
 They must be 18 years old and have a commercial or airline transport pilot certificate.
 Applicants must have also passed the flight instructor knowledge test.
 Finally, they must receive endorsements from another instructor demonstrating that they completed the necessary ground and flight training.